B.C. to proceed with Site C hydroelectric dam

 The government said it had revised the budget for the project to $10.7-billion, up from $8.8-billion, and said the top deciding factors were the impact that cancelling the dam would have had on the province's finances and electricity rates.

 The New Democrats came to power on a promise to review the project and also faced pressure from the BC Greens, who are supporting the NDP in the minority legislature and wanted the dam killed.
+Two First Nations opposed construction and promised on Monday to challenge the government's decision in court.

-Supporters of the project warned that cancelling construction would throw 2,500 people out of work.
+Supporters of the project, including the BC Liberals, had argued the dam would provide needed power for generations and that cancelling construction would throw 2,500 people out of work.

 With 1,100 megawatts of capacity, the Site C dam will provide enough energy to power the equivalent of about 450,000 homes a year.
 But it will flood 55 square kilometres of river valley and will have negative impacts on wildlife, agricultural land and First Nations' communities.

+The West Moberly First Nations and Prophet River First Nation announced plans to seek a court injunction to block construction, alleging the project infringes on their treaty rights.

+"The court can actually save British Columbia billions of dollars and protect our constitutional rights at the same time," said Chief Roland Willson of the West Moberly First Nations.

-The publicly owned utility, BC Hydro, started buying property to clear the way for Site C in 1977, while Site B — the Peace Canyon dam — was still under construction.
-The third dam was always presented as a requirement for British Columbia's growing energy needs, and sometimes as a potential source of power for export.
-But the project was spiked twice by independent reviews.
+Six other First Nations have signed benefits agreements with BC Hydro, the Crown-owned energy utility.
+BC Hydro started buying property to clear the way for Site C in 1977, while Site B – the Peace Canyon dam – was still under construction.
+Site C was always presented by the government and Hydro as a requirement for British Columbia's growing energy needs, and sometimes as a potential source of power for export.
+But the project was spiked twice by independent regulator reviews.

 Three years ago this month, then-premier Christy Clark stood in the B.C. legislature's grand library rotunda to announce her government had approved the construction of the Site C dam – without an independent review by the province's utilities regulator.

-At that time, the estimated cost of Site C was pegged at $8.8-billion, a pricetag that Ms. Clark insisted reflected the full cost of the dam.
+At that time, the estimated cost of Site C was pegged at $8.8-billion, a price that Ms. Clark insisted reflected the full cost of the dam.

 The NDP, after forming governmetn in July, sent the project to the B.C.
 Utilities Commission for an expedited review, which concluded the project is already behind schedule and over budget.
 The commission estimated that the dam would cost at least $10-billion and that BC Hydro had overestimated the need for new energy.